Acry/SDL-Ball/docs/Manager/ThemeManager.md

 - Levels
 - Backgrounds

-Should hav a default theme
+Should have a default theme
-When the is another theme-folder, it can be incrementally loaded and apply only the changes
+When theme is another theme-folder, it can be incrementally loaded and apply only the changes

 Backgrounds should be handled separately